Leadership Division Chair

-Chamber Champions Youth Leadership program is an initiative targeting second semester sophomores.
-Participants are chosen based on a list of criteria set forth by the Workforce Development division.
-The youth initiative keeps a similar focus as the chamber, which is private sector support, growth, and jobs.
-In preparing students for the private sector, the initiative provides educational and hands-on experience to expose students to these realms.
+Since the first graduating class in 2015, more than 175 students have successfully completed the program.
+Chamber Champions Youth Leadership program is an initiative targeting juniors.
+Participants are chosen based on a list of criteria set forth by the Leadership Development Division.
+The youth initiative keeps a similar focus as the chamber, which is private sector support, growth, and jobs and preparing students for the private sector.
+The program supplies educational and firsthand experience to expose students to these realms.

 Through a series of sessions combining lectures and tours, students learn about such topics as: Area business men and women are involved and help host and/or teach the modules which include: Understanding Leadership, Communicating Effectively, Appreciating Differences, Building Teams, Managing Conflict, Setting Goals and Making Decisions, Mapping Your Community, Exercising Leadership.
 Chamber Champions is a collaboration between the Sumter County Chamber of Commerce, and curriculum-based leadership skills training utilizing materials from the J.W.
 Fanning Institute for Leadership Development.

 The selection process begins in February with application information being sent to each school.
 Using the program objectives and eligibility requirements as a guideline, individual educators nominate their student of choice.
 Potential participants are asked to complete an application and supply two letters of reference from a community leader and an educator.